kootenpv/whereami/README.md

     # in your kitchen, takes 100 samples
     whereami learn kitchen 100

-    # text-to-speech where you are
+    # use in other applications, e.g. by piping the most likely answer:
-    whereami predict -tts
+    whereami predict | say
+    # Computer Voice says: "bedroom"

-    # numeric
+    # probabilities per class
-    whereami predict
+    whereami predict_proba
     # {"bedroom": 0.99, "kitchen": 0.01}
 ```